CFY98/Password/README.md

 # 🔐 Password

-Password is a simple Python program featuring basic password encryption logic — ideal for learning about secure password handling and beginner-level Python scripting.

-The primary aim of this project is to demonstrate how to safely store, protect, or validate a user password using simple algorithms, with a focus on clarity and educational value.
+Password is a simple Python program featuring basic password encryption logic.
+The primary aim of this project is to demonstrate how to safely store, protect, or validate a user password using simple algorithms.

 ## 🧠 What It Does